shm12/APKLanguageEditor/README.md

 # APKLanguageEditor
-AnAn advance editor for editing strings.xml of apk files
+An advance editor for editing strings.xml of apk files